SharePoint/sp-dev-docs/docs/spfx/integrate-with-teams-introduction.md

 ---
 title: Building Microsoft Teams Tabs using SharePoint Framework
-description: You can build your Microsoft Teams tabs using SharePoint Framework and utilize the tooling ms.date: 04/04/2019 ms.prod: sharepoint
+description: You can build your Microsoft Teams tabs using SharePoint Framework and utilize the tooling ms.date: 01/03/2020 ms.prod: sharepoint
 ---

 # Building Microsoft Teams Tabs using SharePoint Framework

-Starting with SharePoint Framework v1.8, you can build tabs for Microsoft Teams using SharePoint Framework tooling and use SharePoint as a host for your solutions
+Starting with SharePoint Framework v1.8, you can build tabs for Microsoft Teams using SharePoint Framework tooling and use SharePoint as a host for your solutions.
+As part of the SharePoint Framework v1.10 you can also publish your solution as Microsoft Teams personal app.

 There are following benefits on using SharePoint Framework as the platform for your Microsoft Teams tabs:

 - The development model is similar to SharePoint Framework web parts
-- Technically any web part can be exposed as a tab in Microsoft Teams
+- Technically any web part can be exposed as a tab or personal app in Microsoft Teams
 - You have difference scoping options on exposing your custom tab as a web part and tab in your tenant
 - Your tab will be executed in the context of the underlying SharePoint site behind of the specific team.
 This means that you can take advantage of any SharePoint specific APIs or functionalities in your web part.